williamarchbold/Matlab/README.md

 # Matlab
-Getting familiar with Matlab through linear algebra
+Familiarizing myself with Matlab through linear algebra projects.
+PDFs of algorithms available in projects if you don't have a Matlab license.